Our current global pandemic just might be teaching us about a new kind of leadership.

 The complexity of our environment increasingly calls for collaboration between various stakeholders who each hold a different aspect of the reality—and many of whom must themselves adapt and grow if the problem is to be solved.
 These groups (which often cross geographies, reporting lines, and organizations) need to share information, create plans, influence each other, and make decisions.

 While individual competencies still matter, what will become more important are networks of leaders.
 Making the shift to collective leadership will also mean we need to rethink how we define leadership.

 Many organizational theorists have begun to reframe leadership, getting away from leadership as a person or role, to leadership as a process.
-As we’ve learned to explain it within the training we’re delivering via Campus for the Communities of the Future, a leader’s job is not about solving the problem on their own.
-Instead, it is about ensuring a process that will bring a diverse set of stakeholders together to solve it together.
+As we’ve learned to explain it within the training we’re delivering via Campus for the Communities of the Future (now transitioning to Collaboration Station) a leader’s job is not about solving the problem on their own.
+Instead, it is about ensuring a process that will bring a diverse set of stakeholders together to solve it collaboratively.

 Everyone can, and needs, to think of themselves as a leader.
 It can no longer be only about formal positions of appointed or elected authorities.
 As the pandemic has illustrated, who the leader is has become less important than the actual process and the networks of individuals and organizations who bring the multiple perspectives needed for thinking about a future that it has plural rather than singular solutions.

 It follows then if we start to think about leadership as a shared process, rather than just an individual set of skills, we must invest in and learn new ways to help develop more leadership.
 It also means we need to ensure open and authentic communication, flattened hierarchies, distributed resources and decision-making, and little, if any, “command and control”.